Lemju28100/cicd-pipeline-train-schedule-jenkins/README.md

 ## Running the appsdaf

-You need a Java JDK 7 or later to run the build.
+You need a Java JDK 7 or later to run the sadfbuild.
 You can run the build like this:

     ./gradlew build